-Cash and cash equivalents consist of cash in banks, certificates of deposit, and money market funds.
+Cash and cash equivalents consist of cash in banks and money market funds.
 The Company considers all highly liquid investments with original maturities of three months or less to be cash equivalents.

 Note 2.
 Summary of Significant Accounting Policies, Continued